bartelto/total-recall/README.md

 ## The author

-This app was written from the ground up by **Todd F. Bartelt** as part of the Full-Stack Web Development program at University of Kansas Professional and Continuing Education.
+This app was bootstrapped using the [Create React App](https://create-react-app.dev/) and designed by **Todd F. Bartelt** as part of the Full-Stack Web Development program at University of Kansas Professional and Continuing Education.
 Learn more about Todd at [toddbartelt.com](http://toddbartelt.com).